rafaelmartins92/rafaelmartins92/README.md

 I'm Rafael Martins, I'm a Front-end Developer 👨🏻‍💻

-- 🚀 I’m currently learning JavaScript, React and React Native
+- 🚀 I’m currently learning: JavaScript, React and React Native
 - 💬 Ask me about: Tech, Photography and Investments
 - 📣 We can talk in: English or Portuguese